LennoxLuis/final_app/README.md

 -This application was tested using a physical device and can be also accessed by an emulator.

+-get dependencies in order to use package: 'package:flare_flutter/flare_actor.dart'

 ### username:cictapps@wvsu.edu.ph
 ### password: toor